Loading

 At the end of the course, students should be able to:

-• Develop and present a proof-of-concept study applying computational research methods to their own domain of interest.
+- Develop a proof-of-concept study that applies computational research methods to their own domain of interest.

 Structure and Format